qsyao/cuda_spatial_deform/README.md

 - Very Fast, speed up 25x at rotation, 45x at elastic_deform.
 - Support many types of spatial deform: flip, rotate, scale, translate, elastic_deform.
 - Support many rules of map_coordinates: mirror, constant, reflect, wrap, nearest.
-- Doing Spation_Deform by doing calculates on coordinates, all transformations get combined before they are applied to the image
+- Doing Spatial_Deform by doing calculates on coordinates, all transformations get combined before they are applied to the image
 - Implement map_coordinates by linear interpolation.
 - Unit test pass when over 99% pixels has L1_loss < 1e-3.
 - Flexible with coordinates, users can fetch them form CUDA and do cubic interpolation at CPU by scipy.map_coordinates(order = 3)